 - Course Syllabus: View Full Course Details

 Medical Respiration Physiology (GMS6402) teaches the functions of the pulmonary system of human body at a level required for clinical medicine and basic research in medical physiology.
 The course covers normal physiology, as well as selected diseases.
-Concepts are taught using a combination of lectures, online workshop, and online problem sets.
-The workshops are designed to help the student understand the integration of cardiovascular physiology with genetics, genomics, molecular biology, and cellular physiology as a basis for a better understanding of human disease.
+Concepts are taught using a combination of lectures, online workshops and online problem sets.
+The workshops are designed to help the student understand the integration of cardiovascular physiology with genetics, genomics, molecular biology and cellular physiology as a basis for a better understanding of human disease.
 The ultimate goal is for students to develop an understanding of the integrated functions of the normal body and “problem solving” and “critical thinking” skills in evaluating clinical situations.

 Each recorded lecture lasts between 20 and 30 min.

-This course is designed to meet the needs of individuals wanting to pursue a career in medicine, biomedical research, or in teaching topics related to physiology and medicine.
+This course is designed to meet the needs of individuals wanting to pursue a career in medicine, biomedical research or in teaching topics related to physiology and medicine.
 For example, this course is designed to provide critical knowledge for individuals who wish to teach pulmonary physiology at the secondary and post-secondary levels.
-However, this course will also provide a foundation for students who are wishing to attain or enhance knowledge of medical renal physiology.
+However, this course will also provide a foundation for students who are wishing to attain or enhance knowledge of medical respiration physiology.

 Peter Sayeski, Ph.D., Professor, Department of Physiology and Functional Genomics.
 Email firstname.lastname@example.org;

 This is a self-paced course that is offered in the spring, fall and summer.